MultiQC/MultiQC/README.md

 multiqc .
 ```

-A reports is generated in `multiqc_report/multiqc_report.html` by default
+The report is created in `multiqc_report/multiqc_report.html` by default.
-(use the `-o` flag to change this).
-A zip file of the report is also created
-to facilitate easy transfer / sharing.
+A zip file of the report is also generated to facilitate easy transfer and sharing.

 For more detailed instructions, run `multiqc -h`:

 ```
-multiqc -h
+$ multiqc -h
 usage: multiqc [-h] [-i TITLE] [-t TEMPLATE] [-o OUTPUT_DIR]
                [-m [MODULE [MODULE ...]]] [-f] [-l LEVEL] [-v]
                <analysis directory>